Jonta/tihldeirc/README.md

 Same as _say_, but can define who to send message to.
 Example:

-    e to('eirikb', 'Dude, this is',  'madness!'.toUpperCase())
+    .to('eirikb', 'Dude, this is',  'madness!'.toUpperCase())

-req
+onload
 ---

-    req = function(key, name)

-This is a workaround for autoloading modules on start.
-It will try to require a module with name _name_ and assign it to _this[key]_.
-Example:

-    e req('$', 'jquery')

-It will also require it when called
+Used to push strings that will be run on startup, like this:

+    .onload.push('util = require("util")')
+    .onload.push('runMe()')

 Interesting arrays
 --

 _this.listeners_ = Triggers that will be injected on load, appended by _on_-function.
 _this.reqs_ = All modules that will be required on load, appended by _r_-function.
-_this.onload_ = All normal functions that should be run on load, annotated with string-name of function, appended to manually.
+_this.onload_ = Array of strings that will be evil evaled on startup All normal functions that should be run on load, annotated with string-name of function, appended to manually.

 Note
 --